lief-project/LIEF/doc/sphinx/extended/dsc/index.rst

 Introduction
 ************

-LIEF's dyld shared cache support allows the inspection and extraction of libraries from Apple dyld shared cache.
+LIEF's Dyld shared cache support enables the inspection and extraction of libraries from the Apple Dyld shared cache.

 One can load a shared cache using the |lief-dsc-load| function: